NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 In personal conversation, a person in the outer orbit of the EA community has pointed out to me that providing mental health is creepy, and that they feel cringe when thinking about the idea.
 The word "cult" is mentioned.
 It is not implausible that providing mental health may put prospective EAs off.

 ## 10. Power law distribution
-Some commenters postulated that impact among effective altruists follows a power law, and that mental health might disproportionally affect those who do not have the highest impact.
-If that were the case, providing mental health ressources to EAs might not be an effective undertaking.
+Some commenters postulated that impact among effective altruists follows a power law distribution, and that mental health might disproportionally affect those who do not have the highest impact.
+If that were the case, providing mental health resources to EAs might not be an effective undertaking.
 Other respondents were of the opinion that EA should be less elitist.

 ### 11. Cheap resources.
 Whereas therapists are relatively expensive, it's relatively cheap to make (Nate Soares' writing on guilt)[http://mindingourway.com/guilt/] more widely known.
-I personally have also recently gotten some value out of (Kaj Sotala's blogposts on psychological frameworks)[https://kajsotala.fi/blog/blog_english/]; there is a certain power in hearing other people talk about their struggles with mental conditions.
+I personally have also recently gotten some value out of (Kaj Sotala's blog posts on psychological frameworks)[https://kajsotala.fi/blog/blog_english/]; there is a certain power in hearing other people talk about their struggles with mental conditions.

 SlateStarCodex's list of [mental health professionals](https://slatestarcodex.com/psychiat-list/), [resources](https://www.reddit.com/r/raisedbynarcissists/comments/6cdmn2/new_here_helpful_posts_comments_from_rbnbestof/) by [r/raisedbynarcissists](https://www.reddit.com/r/raisedbynarcissists/wiki/helpfullinks), and in particular [this list of books for building your life](https://www.reddit.com/r/raisedbynarcissists/comments/1axuzu/book_list_for_building_your_life/), are free.
-I've personally gotten some value out of these [Strategies and tools for getting through a break up, from LessWrong](https://www.lesswrong.com/posts/opLKzAFQWCco8wQiH/strategies-and-tools-for-getting-through-a-break-up).
+I've personally gotten some value out of these [Strategies and tools for getting through a breakup, from LessWrong](https://www.lesswrong.com/posts/opLKzAFQWCco8wQiH/strategies-and-tools-for-getting-through-a-break-up).
 Julia Wise seems to have [some](https://forum.effectivealtruism.org/posts/CJZGFxzHfdPuu2X76/a-mental-health-resource-for-ea-community) useful [things](https://forum.effectivealtruism.org/posts/ZGW8Tmc6mDWZTnqyo/burnout-and-self-care).
 The aforementioned *Feeling Good*, by David Burns is also free if found online (b-ok.org).

 The point being that there are a lot of mental health resources and information online, if only one knew where to find them, and >10% of survey respondents answered that finding information on mental health resources was hard or very hard.

 ![](https://nunosempere.github.io/rat/eamentalhealth/Q15-b.png)

 Thus, it is a high tractability, high neglectedness, small to high impact task to create such a list of mental resources for the EA community, even if collated and scavenged from other sources.
-If such a resource already exist, plenty of respondents do not seem to know about it.
+If such a resource already exists, plenty of respondents do not seem to know about it.

 ## E. Summary
 (deprecated)
 We first provided some shiny plots which summarized the results of the survey.

 Then, we proceeded to analyze these results.
 We have seen that demographically, respondents varied somewhat compared with the 2018 EA Survey, but didn't worry too much about that.
-The rates of mental illnesses were astoundingly high: 45% of respondents had been diagnosed with at least one mental condition, which shoots up to 71% if we include respondents who think they have a mental condition, but have not formally been diagnosed with one.
+The rates of mental illnesses were astoundingly high: 45% of respondents had been diagnosed with at least one mental condition, which shoots up to 71% if we include respondents who think they have a mental condition but have not formally been diagnosed with one.

 This makes us suspect selection effects, but from the data, we cannot know whether these play out at the level of our survey, or at the level of the EA community.
 For this reason, we'd **strongly suggest to add a mental health section to the annual EA survey**.
 Nonetheless, some conclusions can be reached despite a potential bias, because sometimes the bias either doesn't matter, or we know its direction.